AGCoL

 Chromosome color arc: Move the mouse over an arc, followed by:

-2.Click twice: Only the blocks of the selected chromosome will be shown.
-Click again to undo.
+2.Double-click: Only the blocks of the selected chromosome will be shown.
+To undo, click an arc or a project name.

 circle-two-genome